-- Local development plans should set out how the local planning authority area will be planned over the long term (at least 100 years) to adapt to the opportunities and impacts arising from climate change. - People and particularly disadvantaged communities - should be front and centre of thinking about planning for climate change. - The input of marginalised groups into decisions about climate change policy should be consciously sought.
+- Local development plans should set out how the local planning authority area will be planned in relation to long term climate risks including those set out in the Environment Agency's flood risk allowances.
+To ensure that development can be made safe over its lifetime, planning authorities need to understand the future resilience of their communities and how climate change will impact the authority area over the next one hundred years. - People and particularly disadvantaged communities - should be front and centre of thinking about planning for climate change.
+The input of marginalised groups into decisions about climate change policy should be consciously sought. - Climate change risk should be understood at the global, national, regional and local scales.
+The Met Office holds data and research on climate impacts based on climate projections.131 These include regional summaries and a number of City Packs132 which provide an overview of localised impacts.

-Set out how new development should be planned to avoid significant vulnerability to impacts arising from climate change over at least the next 100 years.
-Planning should be

-- tailored to the local area and the lifetime of the proposed development. - Identify and allocate land in the local development plan to be safeguarded for climate adaptation measures that will be needed in future, including land for new traditional flood defences, natural flood management schemes, and urban cooling measures such as green infrastructure. - Tailor policy to meet the needs of those likely to be most vulnerable to climate change. - Set requirements in policy for the implementation of climate change adaptation measures that also address a range of other social issues.
-For example, the provision of green infrastructure in urban areas is effective at addressing overheating, flooding and soil erosion, but it also has a range of benefits for mental and physical wellbeing (see Case study 23).
+- Set out how new development should be planned to avoid significant vulnerability to impacts arising from climate change over at least the next 100 years.133 Planning should be tailored to the local area and the lifetime of the proposed development. - Identify and allocate land in the local development plan to be safeguarded for climate adaptation measures that will be needed in future, including land for new traditional flood defences, natural flood management schemes, and urban cooling measures such as green infrastructure. - Tailor policy to meet the needs of those likely to be most vulnerable to climate change. - Set requirements in policy for the implementation of climate change adaptation measures that also address a range of other social issues.
+For example, the provision of green infrastructure in urban areas is effective at addressing overheating, flooding and soil erosion, but it also has a range of benefits for mental and physical wellbeing (see case study G14 on City of London Corporation).
+The UKGBC's guidance on nature recovery and climate resilience134 includes detailed information on how multi-benefits of green infrastructure can be achieved through spatial planning.

-Advantage must be taken of opportunities to implement active water management and sustainable drainage systems https://greenergrangetown.wordpress.com/
+Advantage must be taken of opportunities to implement active water management and sustainable drainage systems